Will1445/Practice-Projects/Year_2/Remote_access/README.md

 For a live view of the target system, ensure the correct screen width and height are set in live_stream_target and run live_stream_target.py on the target computor using:

-cmd sudo nohup /home/will-crow/Desktop/Python/Remote_access/myenv/bin/python live_stream_target.py &
+cmd sudo nohup /path to python file/python live_stream_target.py &

 (ensure that you cd to the correct directory).
 Now run live_stream.py in a seperate terminal, the connection should establish and appear.
 To begin mirroring the mouse and mouse clicks, press f2 and the same to stop.
 Press q to quit the streaming.